 On the Outside Looking In

-This piece was written for "TransForming Community", a show curated by Michelle Tea as part of the Queer National Arts Festival in June, 2005.
+This piece was written for "TransForming Community," a show curated by Michelle Tea as part of the National Queer Arts Festival in June, 2005.
 The purpose of the show was to explore the friction at the intersection of contemporary trans and queer communities.
 You can watch me perform this piece at that event, and it later appeared as a chapter in my 2013 book Excluded: Making Feminist and Queer Movements More Inclusive.

 Prejudice usually cant survive close contact with the people who are supposed to be so despicable, which is why the propagandists for hate always preach separation.

 If I didn't define myself for myself, I would be crunched into other people's fantasies for me and eaten alive.

 When we hear story after story set in a landscape that we have never set foot in before, we cant help but create our own mental picture of that place.
 I realized only as my wife Dani and I turned off a dirt road and up to the welcome center, that I always imagined that Camp Trans would resemble pictures I had seen of Woodstock, with tents strewn everywhere and people buzzing about busily, with a sense of purpose and energy, with a sense that they were a part of history.
 But Camp Trans looked nothing like that.
 It was set on a modest-sized clearing in the middle of the woods.
 Cars were parked close to the entrance, tents tucked away just out of sight behind the trees.
 There was a main congregating area, where campers were slurping up the vegan miso soup that was being served for lunch.
 Everyone was way more mellow than I had imagined, perhaps because they had been baking in the ninety degree heat for close to a week now.